Dev-Kango/Queen-Riam/README.md

 ## Notice

-> **Educational use only.** Do not use this bot for spam, harassment, or any illegal activities.
+> **Educational use only.** Do not use this bot for spam, harassment, or any illegal activity.
 WhatsApp may ban accounts that violate their Terms of Service.

 ---